Lzy-dot/Lzy-dot.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am currently a third-year Ph.D. student (2022–now) in the Department of Automation at the University of Science and Technology of China (USTC), supervised by <a href="https://scholar.google.com/citations?user=9sCGe-gAAAAJ&hl=en" target="_blank">Prof. Tianzhu Zhang</a>.
+I am currently a 2nd-year Ph.D. student (2022–now) in the Department of Automation at the University of Science and Technology of China (USTC), supervised by <a href="https://scholar.google.com/citations?user=9sCGe-gAAAAJ&hl=en" target="_blank">Prof. Tianzhu Zhang</a>.
 I received my bachelor's degree in Computer Science and Technology from Central South University in 2022.

 My research interests lie in semantic segmentation, few-shot learning, and AI-generated content (AIGC).